checkmarx-ltd/cx-flow/docs/Tutorials.md

 <br>**Note** This guide is using CxFlow version 1.5.4, if you download another version, input your version in the command below
 * In the folder create a file titled application.yml
 * Add the text below to the application.yml file replacing any values enclosed in ###\<\>### with your appropriate value
 <br> Under the Checkmarx heading, you should enter your service account's username, password, and confirm the base-url.
-Under the Github heading please enter your Github token and web-hook token if you have entered a value for the web-token different from this guide's value of 12345.
+Under the GitHub heading please enter your GitHub token and web-hook token if you have entered a value for the web-token different from this guide's value of 12345.
 Finally, enter another port if you are using a port other than 8982.
 <br>**Note** This .yml file is for CxSAST version 8.9.
 For later versions, navigate to the 9.0 link on the side bar
 <br>**Note** The client-secret value included here is the correct value for CxSAST and is not actually a secret value.
 It is the OIDC client secret used for API login to Checkmarx.